MirisWisdom/Albumin/gui/README.md

 1. Go to the Web UI, and provide a YouTube URL.
 2. If somebody already created a record, you can copy the ID for it.
 3. Otherwise, create a new record with song information and timings.
-4. Run the [Gunloader CLI](https://github.com/MirisWisdom/Gunloader/) and provide the ID shown in the Web GUI.
+4. Run the [Albumin CLI](https://github.com/MirisWisdom/Albumin/) and provide the ID shown in the Web GUI.

 ## Dependencies

-Please refer to the main [Gunloader CLI page](https://github.com/MirisWisdom/Gunloader/) for further information.
+Please refer to the main [Albumin CLI page](https://github.com/MirisWisdom/Albumin/) for further information.

 In essence: